mdolab/MACH-Aero/machAeroTutorials/opt_aero.rst

 ============
 We will now demonstrate how to optimize the aerodynamic shape of a wing.
 We will be combining aspects of all of the following sections: :ref:`aero_adflow`, :ref:`opt_pyopt`, and :ref:`opt_ffd`.
+Again reference a high level explanation of how these fit together - aero problem, optimization problem, geometry.
 The optimization problem is defined as

 | *minimize*